Expertise

 Biography

-As a scholar-practitioner, my research focuses on performative acts of dissidence and resistance across contemporary Latin/x American geographies.
+Starting Fall 2025, I am the Director of the Center for the Humanities at Temple (CHAT) and joining Theatre Journal as Co-Editor.
+My research focuses on performative acts of dissidence and resistance across contemporary Latin/x American geographies.
 With a particular emphasis on 21st century Mexico, my work explores how theatre and performance genres create opportunities for non-normative citizens to express socio-political critiques and reimagine definitions of belonging.
 My book, Sonic Strategies: Performing Mexico's War on Drugs, Mourning, and Feminicide (Vanderbilt University Press, 2023) examines performances in times of crises and particularly, the way artists engage and leverage the sonic realm as a means of expressing the realities of Mexico since 2006.
 My articles have appeared in Romance Notes, Revista Canadiense de Estudios Hispánicos, Revista de Estudios Hispánicos, and Latin American Theatre Review, among others.
-Since 2019, I have served as the Associate Editor of Karpa: Dissident Theatricalities, Visual Arts and Cultures.
 I earned my Ph.D. in Contemporary Latin American Literature from the University of Wisconsin-Madison in 2015, and prior to joining Temple University, I was Assistant Professor at the University of Dayton and Visiting Assistant Professor at William & Mary.

 Selected Publications

-- 2023 “Performing Trans “Monstrosity” and Non-binary Bodies in Cuentos de la Tumbona (2021) by Mariano Ruiz.”
-The Figure of the Monster in Global Theatre: Further Readings on the Aesthetics of Disqualification. eds.
+- “Performing Trans “Monstrosity” and Non-binary Bodies in Cuentos de la Tumbona (2021) by Mariano Ruiz.”
+The Figure of the Monster in Global Theatre, eds.
 Analola Santana and Michael Chemers.
-Routledge.
-Forthcoming.
+Routledge, 2024.
+68-81.

 Courses Taught